zephyrproject-rtos/zephyr/boards/arm/cc3200_launchxl/doc/cc3200_launchxl.rst

 | GPIO      | on-chip    | gpio                  |
 +-----------+------------+-----------------------+

-The accelerometer, temperature sensors, WiFi, or other perhipherals accessible through the BoosterPack, are not currently supported by this Zephyr port.
+The accelerometer, temperature sensors, WiFi, or other peripherals accessible through the BoosterPack, are not currently supported by this Zephyr port.